rugebiker/openshift-django-mysql/README.md

 Openshift + Django + MySQL
 ==========================

-This is a modified version of the original "openshift/django-example" provided by openshift.
+This is a modified version of the original "openshift/django-example" provided by openshift, so it uses the MySQL database instead of SQLite.
 You can view the original example code here: https://github.com/openshift/django-example

 Run this code on openshift: